balena-io-examples/balena-nodejs-hello-world/README.md

 ## A Simple Server with Node.js Express

-This is a simple skeleton Express server project that works on any of the `ARMv7` devices supported by [resin.io][resin-link].
+This is a simple skeleton Express server project that works on any of the [resin.io][resin-link] supported devices.

 This project simply serves up `"Hello World!"` on port `:80` of your resin.io device.